skmdshadmansakib/Clamav-Custom-GUI/README.md

 # ClamAV Custom GUI Scanner

 A Python-based graphical interface to run ClamAV antivirus scans on Windows.
-Built for usability, this tool helps you scan files or folders, view real-time RAM usage, and customize scan behavior with advanced options.

 ---